hahaharry10/understanding-llvm-IR/4. Break, Continue, and Return/break-continue-and-return.md

 # Break, Continue, and Return
-We saw in the previous section ([Loops](../3.
-Loops/loops.md#while-loops)) we were introduced to the `break` statement and its implementations.
+We saw in the previous section, [Loops](../3.%20Loops/loops.md#while-loops), we were introduced to the `break` statement and its implementations.
 Here we will look at it again as well as the `continue` and `return` keywords.

 ### Break:
 The function of a `break` is to exit the most recent loop.
 Look at [break.c](./break.c).
 Here we have two uses of a `break`, the first is in the scope of the loop, the other is in a conditional child scope of the loop.